App Distribution for iOS, Android and Windows

 • Project ID: Google Project ID where your bucket is located.

 • Service Account Key: Service Account key to access the bucket.
-See create service account key.
+See .

 Step 1: Create a google cloud project